alecive/alecive.github.io/_posts/2015-01-22-gazeStabilization.md

 Here is a video that summarizes the behavior:

-{% include video.html url="//www.youtube.com/embed/NSGea-tCLZM" description="" %}
+{% include video.html url="//www.youtube.com/embed/NSGea-tCLZM" %}

 ## Description